-The forms of participation referred to here are the involvement commonly given by the community to activities in their environment and development (Hart, 2013).
-These forms occur because of differences in social strata, for example for groups of experts or academics who can participate through their thoughts or ideas, while for groups of entrepreneurs they can contribute property or other ownership, then for groups of hard workers can also participate through their labor, then urban or migrant groups can be done through the formation of social organizations that play a role in community activities (Fagotto& Fung, 2006; Foley & Hoge, 2007;Alisbha&Intishar, 2020).
+Community involvement in development planning as above is in line with the concept of regional activities in their environment and development (Hart, 2013).
+These forms occur because of differences in social strata, for example for groups of experts or academics who can participate through their thoughts or ideas, while for groups of entrepreneurs they can contribute property or other ownership, then for groups of hard workers can also participate through their labor, then urban or migrant groups can be done through the formation of social organizations that play a role in community activities (Fagotto& Fung, 2006; Foley & Hoge, 2007; Alisbha&Intishar, 2020).
 Thus, all elements and social strata each have a role and form of participation according to their ability.
 Forms of community participation are variations or diversity of participation where the diversity of participation is largely determined by the type of involvement by the community itself (Checkoway, 2003; Thompson, 2007).